 Montana Winter Vacation Through Yellowstone & Big Sky – 6 Days / 5 Nights

 There’s something magical about being surrounded by shimmering snow in the crisp winter air while viewing majestic ice-capped mountains.
 On this Montana winter vacation you’ll not only have the chance to feel like you’re in a real-life snowglobe, but also get to snowshoe, ski, and travel by dogsled.
-Them, a horse-drawn sleigh for a true winter adventure through Montana’s famous Big Sky and Wyoming’s famed Yellowstone National Park.
+Then, a horse-drawn sleigh for a true winter adventure through Montana’s famous Big Sky and Wyoming’s famed Yellowstone National Park.
 For winter photography and sports fanatics, this vacation package concentrated around the Montana-Wyoming border offers it all and more.

-Guided Montana Winter Wonderland Adventure
+Guided Montana Winter Tour With Private Guide

 Follow your guides as they give you an insider’s look at wintertime in the countryside and beyond.
 Enter into Yellowstone National Park, the world’s first national park, through the original entrance just past the enchanting Paradise Valley in Montana.
 Watch the steam rise from Mammoth Hot Springs’ travertine terraces.
 Keep your eyes peeled for Yellowstone’s wildlife, their breath billowing in the winter air as they wander the terrain.
 Snowshoe atop the deep snow in Lamar Valley before strapping on cross country skis, gliding your way to dazzling scenes in multiple locations.
 Get whisked away on a backcountry dog sled tour and a relaxing horse-drawn sleigh ride.
 When you’re not out traversing the winter-clad wilderness, relax and warm up at your cozy lodging located in Gardiner as well as a ski lodge resort in Big Sky.